 WBC has developed a model for to help leaders to build up their and team members trust in one another.
 It’s called CREST and it has five elements:

-- Credibility.
-This is having the experience and the qualifications followers expect – often these will be the hard skills.
+1. Credibility.
+Having the experience, skills and qualifications others expect – often these will be the hard skills.

-- Reliability.
-Earning a reputation for delivering on promises, for your actions to match your words.
+2. Reliability.
+Earning a reputation for delivering on and exceeding expectations.
+For your actions to match your words.

 When you have a moment of quiet time to yourself, make a note of:

-- Credibility – what qualifications/experience have I got that gives me credibility in my business?
+1. Credibility – what qualifications and experience have I got that gives me credibility in my business?
 What stories could I tell?
 Where are my gaps?

-- Empathy – what have I done to find out what followers want and need?
-Have I ever ignored the feelings and expectation of followers?
+3. Empathy – what have I done to find out what others want and need?
+Have I ever ignored the feelings and expectations of others?

-- Time – what do I do to make sure I give time to my followers?
+5. Time – what do I do to make connections and ensure I give time to others?

-This simple reflection and analysis will be the starting point for develpping trust in you and your team.
+This simple reflection and analysis will be the starting point for building trust in you and your team.

 To sign-up for notification of new Hints & Tips for Leaders & Managers please click here.